 Titan Quest is once such example, pictures from Titan Quest Anniversary Edition were used to replace the lost one.

 10: A ten would indicate our highest recommendation.
 Every game has its flaws but this game doesn’t have any worth mentioning.
 These games will be classics in our opinion.

-9: A nine would indicate we loved the game, but found maybe one tiny flaw that we thought we should mention and because of this flaw its status has been downgraded but it is still highly recommended for you to play.
+9: A nine would indicate we loved the game but found maybe one tiny flaw that we thought we should mention and because of this flaw its status has been downgraded but it is still highly recommended for you to play.

-8: An eight would indicate that this is still an awesome game but has a couple of flaws which will be noticeable in overall gameplay.
+8: An eight would indicate that this is still an awesome game but has a couple of flaws that will be noticeable in overall gameplay.
 Still a really good game with some amazing qualities.

 7: A seven would indicate a good game still worth playing, but can definitely be improved upon in